olliecurtis/style-dictionary-poc/README.md

 # Basic Style Dictionary

 This example code is bare-bones to show you what this framework can do.
-If you have the style-dictionary module installed globally, you can `cd` into this directory and run:
+To get started clone the repository and run the following command:
 ```bash
 npm i
 npm run build